How to Keep a Goal Journal: 7 Tips & Strategies

 Looking back over your goal journal can be a motivating drive to push you to live your ideal life.
 After all, we all have hopes and dreams, but the problem is setting specific goals that align with our behavior.

 Many people have vague aspirations that make it arduous to stay on track.
-With a goal journal specifically tailored to track goal progress, you will have everything at your fingertips to reach big dreams.
+With a goal journal tailored to evaluate progress, you will have everything at your fingertips to reach big dreams.

-And by getting into the habit of writing down goals, you’ll have an easier time achieving them.
+And by getting into the habit of writing, you’ll have an easier time achieving them.
+The added bonus is that seeing your results will further energize you to continue working towards those milestones.